 How To Do It

-- With the arms extended above you, point the elbows out to the sides.
+- With your arms extended above you, point your elbows out to the sides.

-- Let the elbows bend so that they still are pointing out to the sides, with the thumbs dropping towards the inner chest.
+- Let the elbows bend so they still point out to the sides, with the thumbs dropping towards the inner chest.

 - Touch the chest with the dumbbells, then push the weights back up into the starting position by extending the elbows, and repeat.